-Shortly after World War II, in 1948, the United States Army’s Quartermaster Remount Depot at Fort Reno was closed, although animals were shipped out until 1952.
-The Fort has since been the site of the 6,740 acre U.S. Dept.of Agriculture’s Grazinglands Research Laboratory, which hosts the Visitors Center/Museum, operated by the non-profit Historic Fort Reno, Inc.
+Shortly after World War II, in 1948, the United States Army’s Quartermaster Remount Depot at Fort Reno was decommissioned, although animals were shipped out of Fort Reno until 1952.
+The Fort has since been the site of the 6,740 acre U.S. Department of Agriculture’s Grazinglands Research Laboratory, which hosts the Visitors Center Museum, operated by the non-profit Historic Fort Reno, Inc.

 There are 62 German and 8 Italian Prisoners of War interred at the POW Cemetery added to the west end of the Post Cemetery.
 A number of Germans and Italians have made special trips to view the resting place of their relatives or friends.
-Every year a special memorial wreath appears on Veterans’ Day in remembrance of those prisoners buried at the Fort Reno cemetery.
-A German-American Heritage Day (Volkstrauertag) is held at Fort Reno in November.
+Every November, for the German-American Heritage Memorial Day “Volkstrauertag”, a wreath laying ceremony in remembrance of those prisoners buried at the Fort Reno cemetery.

 Prison Camp guards were the U.S. Army’s 435th Military Police Escort Guard Company.

 An excellent book on this subject is “Behind Barbed Wire: WWII POW Camps in Oklahoma” by New Plains Review, University of Central Oklahoma, with 99 illustrations and photos, and stories from several POW camps.